Beyond Cross-Modal Alignment: Measuring and Leveraging Modality Gap in Vision-Language Models: Introduction

 \section{Introduction}

-\begin{quote} \emph{To understand how the brain synthesizes information from the different senses, we must study not only how information from each sensory modality is decoded but also how this information interacts with the sensory processing taking place within other sensory channels.} --- \citet{calvert2004handbook} \end{quote} Multimodal models have become foundational to the advancement of AI, enabling AI systems to process and understand information from multiple data modalities, such as vision and language ~\cite{radford2021learning, kim2021vilt, lu2019vilbert,liang2024foundations}.
-Vision-Language Models (VLMs) in particular operate under the premise that different data modalities share common, or cross-modal, features that can be jointly learned~\citep{ngiam2011multimodal}.
-Despite such remarkable advancements, ongoing research aims to deepen our understanding of how modalities interact and diverge within these VLMs~\citep{liang2022mind,Rawal2023DissectingMI,schrodi2025two}.
-For example,~\citet{liang2022mind} identified a modality gap in VLM, revealing that image and text embeddings often reside in two disjoint regions of the shared embedding space.
-Further studies explored the relationship between the degree of modality fusion and downstream task performance, e.g., in video understanding~\citep{Rawal2023DissectingMI} and object detection~\citep{schrodi2025two}.
+Multimodal models have become foundational to the advancement of AI, enabling AI systems to process and understand information from multiple data modalities, such as vision and language~\cite{radford2021learning, kim2021vilt, lu2019vilbert,liang2024foundations}.
+Vision-Language Models (VLMs) in particular operate under the premise that different data modalities share common, or cross-modal, features that can be jointly learned~\citep{ngiam2011multimodal,sun2024aligning,li2025unifiedmllm}.

-The study of modality commonality and separation has long been a focus in cognitive science, where researchers have investigated how humans integrate and differentiate information across sensory modalities~\citep{spence2011crossmodal}.
-It is widely recognized that certain experiences are inherently modality-specific.
-For instance, emotions are difficult to visualize, while certain visual experiences cannot be accurately described through language~\citep{paivio1991dual}. \citet{article,UNGERLEIDER1994157,spence2011crossmodal} observed that regional specificity and coordinated processing coexist in the human brain in processing multimodal input.
-Motivated by these insights, we raise the question: do multimodal models, like humans, rely on modality-specific features for understanding certain concepts?

-To address this, we investigate CLIP (Contrastive Language-Image Pretraining)~\citep{radford2021learning}, a prominent visual-language model trained on massive image-text pairs, and introduce a novel metric, \textbf{M}odality \textbf{D}ominance \textbf{S}core (\textbf{MDS}), to analyze how the model process multimodal information.
-Based on MDS, we categorize CLIP's final-layer features into three types: vision-dominant (\texttt{ImgD}), language-dominant (\texttt{TextD}), and cross-modal (\texttt{CrossD}).
-Our study reveals that modality-specific and cross-modal features exhibit patterns consistent with human cognition process.

-Meanwhile, recent advances in interpretability methods, particularly in monosemanticity, provide a promising avenue for gaining deeper insights into the inner workings of deep models~\citep{elhage2022solu,bills2023language,Gurnee2023FindingNI,Yan2024EncourageOI}.
-Monosemantic neurons or features refer to model components that correspond to a single, interpretable concept.
-By extending these methods, we can extract monosemantic, interpretable features from deep learning models, providing a data-driven approach to exploring modality gaps.
-Building on this foundation, we apply our analysis to various downsteam tasks.
-Remarkably, these modality-specific features show promise in various user cases, including understanding gender patterns, defensing adversarial attacks and controllable text-to-image generation.